 How to begin?
 Lay flat on your stomach with your hands and legs extended straight (you know, just like a Superman flying pose).
 Slowly raise both your hands and legs up from the ground simultaneously.

-Hold on for about 2 – 3 seconds and then let it down to the ground.
-Repeat for 8 – 10 reps in 3 – 4 sets.
+Hold on for about 2 to 3 seconds and then let it down to the ground.
+Repeat for 8 to 10 reps in 3 to 4 sets.

 3. Reverse snow angel (beautiful name, isn’t it?) exercise help to strengthen your upper body and lats, stabilizing the core, which improves range of motion.
 This is vital for the core’s strength especially if you are moving or lifting heavy weights often.